 The treatment for glaucoma includes prescription eye drops and medicines to lower the pressure in the eyes.
 In some cases, laser treatment or surgery may be effective in reducing pressure.

 Ocular hypertension is increased pressure in the eyes that is above normal with no detectable changes in vision or damage to the eyes.
-The term is used to distinguish people with elevated pressure from those with glaucoma, a serious eye disease that causes damage to the optic nerve and vision loss.
-Your doctor of optometry can check the pressure in your eyes with an instrument called a tonometer and can examine the inner structures of your eyes to assess your overall eye health.
+The term is used to distinguish people with elevated pressure from those with glaucoma.
+Your doctor can check the pressure in your eyes with an instrument called a tonometer and can examine the inner structures of your eyes to assess your overall eye health.

 Ocular hypertension can occur in people of all ages, but it occurs more frequently in African Americans, those over age 40 and those with family histories of ocular hypertension and/or glaucoma.
 It is also more common in those who are very nearsighted or who have diabetes.

 Not all people with ocular hypertension will develop glaucoma.
-However, there is an increased risk of glaucoma among those with ocular hypertension, so regular comprehensive optometric examinations are essential to your overall eye health.
-There is no cure for ocular hypertension, however, careful monitoring and treatment, when indicated, can decrease the risk of damage to your eyes.
+However, there is an increased risk of glaucoma among those with ocular hypertension, so regular comprehensive eye examinations are essential for maintaining overall eye health.
+There is no cure for ocular hypertension, however, careful monitoring and treatment, when necessary, can decrease the risk of damage to your eyes.

 To schedule an appointment call (212) 938-4001 or click here